 The Center’s research and training activities focus on the Southern Ocean and Southern African coastal waters with a view to understanding long-term impact on the global carbon cycle, ocean acidification and climate change.
 More specifically, trace nutrients and their impact on productivity in oceans are studied.
 The ultimate goal is to become a South African and African Center of Excellence in the highly specialized field of trace metal biogeochemistry .
 The Center not only helps to develop capacity for the long-term monitoring of the Southern Ocean and contribute to the global dataset for climate monitoring, but it also undertakes cutting edge scientific work thereby raising the quality and quantity of South African and African research output.

 Given the specialized nature of the Center’s work, high-level skills sets and specialized land and ship-based laboratories have been developed.
-We make use of the state of the art ice-breaker ship SA Agulhas II that is fitted with GEOTRACES approved trace CTD rosette with Teflon coated Go-Flo bottles, a towed fish and two container clean labs for trace clean sampling and experiments.
+We make use of the state of the art ice-breaker ship SA Agulhas II that is fitted with GEOTRACES approved trace CTD rosette with Teflon coated Go-Flo bottles, a towed fish and three container clean labs for trace clean sampling and experiments.
 On land we boast a temperature controlled Class 10 clean laboratory equipped with Picotrace® laminar flow workstations, Fe-FIA, Sector filed ICP-MS, anaerobic chamber and temperature and light controlled incubators.